eamsen/pythia/README.md

 **A Semantic Web Oracle.**
 By Eugen Sawin <esawin@me73.com>.

-## Version
+## Description
+Pythia is an experimental platform for semantic web search with keyword queries.

-Currently, this is used as an experimental platform to convert keyword queries to structured queries suitable for semantic search engines.
-Essentially, it is an entity retrieval system with suprisingly good results for some queries.
+The goal is to translate keyword queries, as typically used with full-text search engines, to semantic queries suitable as input for semantic search engines with high confidence.

-To support agile
-development and high flexibility, the pipeline is kept simple and mostly undocumented until certain features, that have proved valuable, have stabilized.
+The hybrid approach combines full-text search and natural language processing to provide the best search experience.

+## Required Data
+The hybrid approach requires a **full-text index** and **knowledge base**.

+Currently, the full-text search is conducted via the *Google Custom Search API*, avoiding the requirement for an index pipeline.
+Likewise the *Freebase API* is used for a lightweight access to entity data, in addition to an offline format of the *YAGO database*.

+Due to its huge size, the ontology index is not included in this repository, but will be made available online to allow for reproduction of the system and results.

 ## Requirements
 * POSIX.1b-compliant operating system (support for librt)